-Grantors reside in State 2, a community property state.
-Trust provides that all transferred property to Trust is community property or is being transmuted into community property.
+Grantors are married and reside in State 2, a community property state.
+Trust provides that all transferred property to Trust is community property.
 Moreover, any and all property transferred to Trust prior to the death of the Predeceased Grantor is and shall retain its character as community property.
-As concluded above, upon the death of each Grantor, his or her respective interest in Trust as either the Predeceased Grantor or the Surviving Grantor will be includible in his or her respective gross estate for federal estate tax purposes.
+As concluded above, upon the death of each of Grantor, his or her respective interest in Trust as either the Predeceased Grantor or the Surviving Grantor will be includible in his or her respective gross estate for federal estate tax purposes.